 It's all right there in the title of the show, Shameless, which perfectly describes Frank Gallagher (William H. Macy).
 You can usually find Frank face down in the ground after getting hammered at any time in the day or night.
 He uses disability checks to fund his alcoholism.
 But Frank is a father of six, so how do his children stay alive?
 It's all thanks to his oldest child, Fiona (Emmy Rossum), who takes care of her five siblings.
 Frank's best parenting advice?
 "The best gift you can give is neglect.
 Neglect fosters self-reliance."

-Actor: David Threlfall, William H. Macy
+- Actor: David Threlfall, William H. Macy

 Then, Gemma tries to get custody of Jax's children, and it seems like she will stop at nothing to keep her grandchildren in her life.
 After all, she kills her daughter-in-law, Tara (Maggie Siff), when she thinks Tara is trying to keep the kids from her.

-Actor: Katey Sagal
+- Actor: Katey Sagal

-Clifford Blossom In Riverdale
+Clifford Blossom In 'Riverdale'Photo: The CW

-In the show Riverdale, you see very little of Clifford Blossom (Barclay Hope), father of Cheryl (Madelaine Petsch) and Jason (Trevor Stines).
-However, you do see enough of him to know that he is a terrible father in every way possible.
+In Riverdale, you see very little of Clifford Blossom (Barclay Hope), father of Cheryl (Madelaine Petsch) and Jason (Trevor Stines).
+However, you do see enough of him to know he's a terrible father in every way possible.
 He is self-centered and only cares about two things: money and himself.

-"Shane, if Mom would have worked at the Gap instead of selling drugs, do you still think you would have killed somebody?"
+Shane, if Mom would have worked at the Gap instead of selling drugs, do you still think you would have killed somebody?

-Actor: Mary-Louise Parker
+- Actor: Mary-Louise Parker

-Occupation: Illegal drug dealer
+- Occupation: Illegal drug dealer